Psoriatic Arthritis in Children

 Eye exam.
 This is done by a pediatric eye doctor (ophthalmologist).
 The exam looks for uveitis, a swelling of the middle layer of the eye.

-How is psoriatic arthritis treated?Your child's healthcare provider will figure out the best treatment plan for your child based on:
+How is psoriatic arthritis treated in a child?Your child's healthcare provider will figure out the best treatment plan for your child based on:

 - How old your child is